n-Il/MTGD/README.md

 - This is optimized for the query to be a very small set of cards, for ease of use when unsure of spelling for a card(or for using set and collector number)
 - NOTE: Queries which include special characters like '>' that redirect output are not currently handled
 - You may want to redirect the output as it can be long.
 Ex. 'python3 MTGD.py -qci Ashnod's Altar > mycombos.txt'

+## Generate a 3d Force Graph of combos within your collection
+- You must have a mycollection.json file
+- You must have downloaded the combo data using '-downloadcombos'
+- Run MTGD with the '-comboforcegraph' flag
+- This will generate a "3d_force_graph_combos.html" file that you may open with a modern browser.
+- The html file expects to find the 3d-force-graph.js file at ./util/3d-force-graph/3d-force-graph.js .
+If you move the html file you will need to account for this change.
+- Hovering your mouse over a node will show either the card or the combo cards.
+- Clicking your mouse over a node will open a link to the combo or a search of the card on the commander spellbook website.

 ## Find EDH decks that you may be able to build
 - You must have a mycollection.json file